-IV.
 J. Dual Ph.D.
 Degree in Physics and Electrical and Computer Engineering

 It is possible to pursue a dual degree in Physics and Electrical and Computer Engineering (ECE).
-In order to do so, the student's dissertation must include significant research contributions in both disciplines (see the MSU guidelines on dual major doctoral thesis [15].
+In order to do so, the student's dissertation must include significant research contributions in both disciplines (see the MSU guidelines on dual major doctoral thesis [26].
 In case of a dual degree, the student should identify which of the degrees are the primary and secondary affiliations.
 This section contains the requirements for students who choose Physics as the primary affiliation.
-Students who choose ECE as the primary affiliation must refer to the ECE requirements [20].
+Students who choose ECE as the primary affiliation must refer to the ECE requirements [31].
 ECE also sets requirements if it is the secondary affiliation - these requirements are included in the requirements stated below.
-Where this section is quiet, the requirements of Section IV.
-A. Ph.D. in Physics apply.
+Where this section is quiet, the requirements of Section A. Ph.D. in Physics apply.

-- 3 of the 4 PHY subject exam courses PHY 820, 831, 851, 852 (see Section 4), with a GPA of 3.33 for the subject exams, as well as an oral subject exam with a score of 3.5 or better - The advisor can be a faculty member of either the primary or secondary department; a co-advisor must be selected from the other department. - Show proficiency in three of the four undergraduate courses ECE302, ECE305, ECE313, ECE366 - Four graduate level courses must be taken in Electrical and Computer Engineering and one must be a core course - The Graduate Studies Committee in consultation with the Ph.D.
+- Pass 3 of the 4 Physics subject exam courses PHY 820, 831, 841, 851, with a score of at least 3.0 for the subject exam, which is the best of the course grade and the final exam grade, as well as an oral subject exam with a score of 3.5 or better The advisor can be a faculty member of either the primary or secondary department; a co-advisor must be selected from the other department. - Show proficiency in three of the four undergraduate courses ECE302, ECE305, ECE313, ECE366 - Four graduate level courses must be taken in Electrical and Computer Engineering and one must be a core course - The Graduate Studies Committee in consultation with the Ph.D.
 Guidance Committee may require an Electrical and Computer Engineering Ph.D. qualifying exam and its format. - Comprehensive examinations must be passed to the satisfaction of both departments. - The remainder of their course requirements can be from any reasonable combination of courses with the maximum number of required credits being 120% of the credit requirement in the primary graduate program, excluding research credits. - The academic program must be developed in consultation with the student.
 The guidance committee must be satisfied that the dissertation represents a contribution meeting the usual standards in both areas